-Psychology at Florida Tech is a medium-sized major, averaging about 180 undergraduates and roughly the same number of graduate students.
-It is one of the most respected and valued programs in the University and students at both levels evaluate their programs more highly, on average, than do those in any other department on campus.
+Psychology at Florida Tech is a medium-sized major.
+It is one of the most respected and valued programs in the University and students at both undergraduate and graduate levels evaluate their programs more highly, on average, than do those in any other department on campus.
 Psychology majors bring something unique to the University community because of their people-orientation, open-mindedness, broad knowledge, and interest in extracurricular activities.
 Not surprisingly, they often figure prominently in campus organizations and government fields.

 Advising, Mentoring and Networking…

 Students learn quickly the difference between the advising systems in small, private schools and large, public universities.
 In small schools such as this one, advising is very close and students can spend as much time as they desire working on their curriculum with their advisors, discussing career options, or arguing about things.